icy-design/slick-microservices/README.md

-# slick-microservices
+# K8S GraphQL/gRPC Microservices Template

+This project is a cloud native microservices monorepo project based on [Google Hipster Shop Demo](https://github.com/GoogleCloudPlatform/microservices-demo).
+The project can serve as a startup template to utilize a modularized microservices technologies like Kubernetes/GKE, gRPC, GraphQL and Istio.

+This project is managed in a monorepo based on Skaffold/Cloud Code for easy developing and deploying.
+This application works on any Kubernetes cluster (such as a local one), as well as Google Kubernetes Engine.

 ## Service Architecture

-**Slick Shop** is composed of many microservices written in different languages that talk to each other over gRPC.
+The application is a web-based shop demo composed of many microservices written in different languages that talk to each other via gRPC.

 [![Architecture of
 microservices](./docs/img/architecture-diagram.png)](./docs/img/architecture-diagram.png)